Book One: A SIMPLE ACT OF KINDNESS

 just enough time to switch lanes.
 Ignoring my brakes, I turned

-the steering wheel sharply left.
+the steering wheel sharply to the left.

 the street.
 Now the back end of my car began to